-Jordan Brand and Michael Jordan donate $100M to racial equality
+Jordan Brand And Michael Jordan Donate $100M To Racial Equality

 "Black lives matter.
 This isn't a controversial statement," the press release said.
 "Until the ingrained racism that allows our country's institutions to fail is completely eradicated, we will remain committed to protecting and improving the lives of Black people."

-Jordan, who was criticised at times during his playing career for not being more of an activist, is now the majority owner of the Charlotte Hornets.
+Jordan, who was criticized at times during his playing career for not being more of an activist, is now the majority owner of the Charlotte Hornets.

 Forbes estimates that Jordan is worth over $2billion and is the fourth-wealthiest African American.